hernpiblo/Peggle-ios/README.md

 #### 4. SelectorsView

-SelectorsView is another horizontal bar that contains the selectors that are used in the level designer, mainly the different colored balls and the eraser tool.
+SelectorsView is another horizontal bar that contains the selectors that are used in the level designer, mainly the different colored pegs and the eraser tool.

 ### ViewModel